How To Fix The Allowed Memory Size Exhausted Error in WordPress

 Fatal error: Allowed memory size of 33554432 bytes exhausted (tried to allocate 2348919 bytes) in /home/some_directory/public_html/wp-includes/plugin.php on line some_directory

-This issue normally arises while activating a new plugin or when a plugin is working but runs out of memory to complete its task.
+This issue normally arises while activating a new plugin or when a plugin or theme is working fine, but runs out of memory to complete its task.
 The memory limit WordPress is, by default, 32M.
-So, if a plugin needs memory more then 32M, then the above error arises.
+So, if a plugin or theme needs memory more then 32M, then the above error arises.

 To fix this memory size exhausted error, open wp-config.php file in your root directory on your web host, and add the following line in it.